 Private Student Loans

 Interest rates for private loans can be fixed or variable, and they depend on your creditworthiness and the lender’s policies.
-If you have a strong credit history, you might secure a competitive rate, but those with limited or poor credit may face higher rates.
+You might secure a competitive rate if you have a strong credit history, but those with limited or poor credit may face higher rates.

 3. Eligibility and Credit Check